Galvanometer-scanning transient phase microscopy with balanced detection and arbitrary pump polarization: Introduction

-The challenge in common-path interferometry is to ensure that the probe interacts with the pump-induced perturbations to the sample, while the reference does not.
-This can be done in a Sagnac interferometer in which counter-propagating probe and reference pulses arrive at different times in the sample~\cite{SagnacInterferometer_Kobayashi_1995}, or by propagating probe and reference along slightly different paths so that the pump overlaps spatially only with the probe~\cite{MichelsonInterferometer_Wahlstrand_2023}, or by using group delay differences in bulk birefringent media to create a probe-reference pair, which arrive at different times in the sample~\cite{Schlup}.
-(It should be noted that for short probe-reference delays, these methods measure a finite difference $\Re\{\Delta\mathcal N(\tau_{\rm pr})-\Delta\mathcal N(\tau_{\rm ref})\}$ rather than $\Re\{\Delta\mathcal N(\tau_{\rm pr})\}$ directly \cite{Wilson_SyntheticAperture_2008, bartels2021low}.)
-Of these, the birefringent common path interferometer provides a simple means of re-timing probe and reference, enabling measurement with a single-element detector rather than a spectrometer, and has been employed for microscopic spectroscopy.
-In a transmission setup with a pair of pulse-splitting and re-timing calcites, \cite{Orrit} measured both the real and imaginary components of the perturbed optical transmission coefficient for gold nanoparticles.
+Of these, the birefringent common path interferometer provides a simple means of re-timing probe and reference, enabling measurement with a single-element detector rather than a spectrometer, and has been employed for non-imaging spectroscopy.
+In a transmission setup with a pair of pulse-splitting and re-timing calcites~\cite{Orrit}, measured both the real and imaginary components of the perturbed optical transmission coefficient for gold nanoparticles.
 Similarly, ~\cite{Guillet_2015} made complex measurements of the perturbed optical reflection coefficient for a tungsten thin film.
-In their setup, the probe and reference are split on their way to the sample by a birefringent crystal, then after reflection from the sample re-timed by propagating in the reverse direction through the same crystal.
+In their setup, the probe and reference are split on their way to the sample by a birefringent crystal, then after reflection from the sample, re-timed by propagating in the reverse direction through the same crystal.
 A half-wave plate can shift the measurement from phase to amplitude in both studies, permitting measurement of the complex $\Delta\mathcal N$.
 This approach to T$\Phi$M has yet to be implemented on a galvanometer-scanning microscope, and thus has not been applied to imaging of biological samples.
 In addition, the placement of the pump-combining dichroic before the birefringent splitter precludes rotation of pump polarization angle, which can have a large effect on time-resolved spectroscopy of biological pigments such as melanin \cite{Grass_PolarizationMelaninPP_Warren_2022}.